 Most clients want their application to be developed fast, cost-effectively, and reliably.
 However, in chase of time and money-saving, quality is often put aside and some quality-improving activities are laid upon a shelf.
 Refactoring is in a row of such activities and seems to be less tangible as testing for instance.
 There goes a reasonable question from the client "if it works, why do we need to refactor it?"
 Still the necessity of code cleaning up may not be always evident.
+In the article we cover the topic of code refactoring meaning and discuss the value of this process.

 What is code refactoring?